ptrsym/AssignmentOne/AssignmentOne/ReadMe.md

 created listrowview for styling masterview layout rebuilt timesort function for taskstore class to understand chronological ordering of am/pm time using a DateFormatter().

+02/04/23

+lots of research on delete options, swipe options etc. implemented a .swipeActions closure to delete days from masterview but not updating the view perfectly